-Outbreak of Global Pandemic such as Corona Virus (Covid-19) that spreads much faster than anticipated causes uncertainties in the investor market as countries take measure to present this disease from spreading further.
+Outbreak of Global Pandemic such as the Corona Virus (Covid-19) that spreads much faster than anticipated causes uncertainties in the investor market as countries take measures to present this disease from spreading further.
 Such pandemic causes fear and distrust leading to stock market crashes.

 - Reduced confidence in the stock market.
-Investors who have invested systematically for years in the stock market and have built up a certain amount of wealth and are planning to retire, then suddenly if there is a crash, then all their wealth will be washed out within days.
-This will lead to reduced confidence in the market and the upcoming investors will be shaky and will stop doing systematic investments.
+Investors who have invested systematically for years in the stock market and have built up a certain amount of wealth and are planning to retire, then suddenly, if there is a crash, then all their wealth will be washed out within days.
+It will lead to reduced confidence in the market, and the upcoming investors will be shaky and will stop making systematic investments.

 - The stock market crash of a particular country at times has a global reach as all the markets are connected now.
 The crash of the US real estate market leads to a chain reaction in several other countries. so these crashes lead to the chain reaction.

 - It leads to economic slowdown as most of the wealth gets washed out.
-It gets really difficult to cover it up.
+It gets challenging to cover it up.

 Stock Market Crash Timeline

 Usually, the stock market crash happens in days.
 Historically it is seen that the second days are worse than the first day because panic starts to spread more from the second day.
 There is no set timeline.
 It may last for days or weeks.
 Once the crash stops, it takes several months to recover.

 - Recession is an economic slowdown.
 It is a general term when a country’s GDP portrays negative GDP for two consecutive quarters.
 So it is when a particular country has stopped consuming at a faster rate.